 Building mental resilience

-On the final two days of our ‘Health at Home’ week, we will be running two introductory sessions to Mixed Mental Arts by Tough Cookie.
-Tough Cookie supports organisations to prevent mental health problems in the workplace by training staff in Mixed Mental Arts — a toolkit of twelve practical techniques designed to build up people's mental resilience by changing the way they manage their thoughts and emotions.
+On the final two days of our ‘Health at Home’ week, we ran two introductory sessions to Mixed Mental Arts by Tough Cookie.
+Tough Cookie supports organisations to prevent mental health problems in the workplace by training staff in Mixed Mental Arts — a toolkit of 12 practical techniques designed to build up people's mental resilience by changing the way they manage their thoughts and emotions.

-We will be guiding our people through a series of theory and techniques to understand how the mind works (and how it can work against us!) drawing on the latest scientific findings from the emerging research field of mental resilience.
-More on this to come!
+We guided our people through theory and techniques to understand how the mind works (and how it can work against us!), drawing on the latest scientific findings from the emerging research field of mental resilience.

 At Adaptavist we appreciate that life isn't always easy and sometimes we all need support.
-So, we try to provide a safe space to let these important conversations flow, not to force them, but to create safe spaces for those who need and want them.
-We even have an #its-ok Slack channel people can join to share daily challenges, offer encouragement, and soundboard thoughts with supportive colleagues.
+So we try to provide a SAFe® space to let these important conversations flow — not to force them, but to create opportunities for those who need and want them.
+We even have an #its-ok Slack channel that people can join to share daily challenges, offer encouragement, and soundboard thoughts with supportive colleagues.

-We realise many of our team members may be suffering in silence so we want to offer them a ‘virtual’ helping hand and empower them to take control of their personal wellbeing journey.
+We realised that many of our team members could be suffering in silence and we wanted to offer them a ‘virtual’ helping hand and empower them to take control of their personal wellbeing journey.